Skip to content

 Using configuration variables

 After source __skimindex.sh, all [data.X], [role.X], [source.X] and root-level values from config/skimindex.toml are available as environment variables.
-See Environment Variables for the full naming convention.

 #!/usr/bin/env bash